run2bizdocs/docs-1/en-us/docs/faq.md

     Example "Payroll">

-    -   Let's say that the rule is that one company does not hire more than 5 employees per sector.
+    -   Let's say that the rule is that one company does not hire more than 5 employees per sector;
     -   The payroll program could send the minimum data of each hiring by department (defined in the company's budget plan), so that whenever the contraction number per department exceeds the pre-established limit, an event of "excess hiring" could be triggered.